bibek12345/DIPC/CloudWorkshop_DIPC_800.md

 	- File Path: **{YOUR_USERNAME}**
 	```
 	where:
 		{YOUR_USER} - This is the login you use to log into Oracle Cloud/DIPC server.
-For example: osc.dipcws01
+This have been provided in your environment page; look for entry YOUR_USER.
+Please use your user name to assure the file has a unique name and there is no problems with other workshop participants.
 	```
 3. Click on "Save & Execute" button located on the top right corner of the screen to execute the task
 ![](images/800/image800_15.png)